Lumi-supercomputer/LUMI-SoftwareStack/docs/easybuild_setup.md

   * Modules that may be loaded when EasyBuild runs

   * Modules that should be hidden.
 Starting point is currently the list of CSCS.
-    **TODO: Not yet enabled as this makes development more difficult and as we do not yet understand which mechanism EasyBuild uses to hide the modules.**
+    **TODO: Not yet enabled as this makes development more difficult.**

+    In fact, another (untested) option is to hide the modules via a modulerc file in the module system rather than via EasyBuild which would have the advantage that they maintain regular version numbers rather than version numbers that start with a dot (as it seems that that version number with the dot should then also be used consistently).

   * Ignore EBROOT variables without matching module as we use this to implement Bundles that are detected by certain EasyBlocks as if each package included in the Bundle